WWE Star Alexa Bliss Teases Cleavage In Lacy Black Bustier For Sultry Instagram Snapshot

 Per ESPN, Alexa Bliss is a 2-time WWE Smackdown Women’s Champion, a 3-time WWE Raw Women’s Champion, and famously won the second-ever women’s Money in the Bank match in 2018.

 Alexa is one of the world’s premiere female professional wrestling talents and a naturally beautiful woman to boot.
-Her fans and admirers simply can’t wait to see what she shares next, and love every bit of her attitude — both inside of the ropes and on social media.
+Her fans and admirers simply can’t wait to see what she shares next, and love every bit of her attitude — both inside the ropes and on social media.